3dcitydb/3dcitydb/Documentation/README.txt

-﻿3D City Database - The Open Source CityGML Database
+3D City Database - The Open Source CityGML Database

+Version 3.3

-  This software is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENSE.txt file for more details.
+  This software is free software and is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+  See the License for the specific language governing permissions and limitations under the License.

 0. Index